-Just a few weeks ago, I was speaking with a client about updating their workflows to use DISCO’s AI.
+Just a few weeks ago, our team counseled a client about updating their workflows to use DISCO’s AI.
 We talked about statistics, reducing costs, improving accuracy, and all the other numbers that come up in conversations with lawyers about technology.
-My client then asked me, “How big does my case have to be before using all this technology is worth it?
+My client then asked, “How big does my case have to be before using all this technology is worth it?
 Most of my cases aren’t that big — shouldn’t I save DISCO for the big cases?”

 Fortunately, we wrapped up a case earlier this year that is a perfect case study for the use of AI on even very small cases.
 Adams and Reese had only 6,415 documents that needed review and used our managed review services.
 What we saw directly answered my client’s questions about DISCO AI.

 We started with an estimation sample of the documents to get an understanding of how many documents were going to be responsive.
 That estimation sample came back with a 9.2% responsiveness rate, meaning that in a standard review, reviewers would have expected a 9.2% responsiveness rate in each of their batches.